A Grand Ole Opry Christmas

 Started off Great but Kinda Fizzled.

 This one started out great.
 I don’t remember Nikki Deloach being such a good comedienne.
 She was hilarious in some of the scenes.
 Michael Rady was a great foil for her, and the chemistry was good.
-Nikki played a free spirit type animator who has committed to staying away from romantic entanglements for the sake of her very serious daughter.
+Nikki played a free spirit-type animator who has committed to staying away from romantic entanglements for the sake of her very serious daughter.
 Her daughter wants a dog and Nikki agrees because she feels her daughter needs to loosen up a little and a dog will help.
 Rady plays a government executive who is very anal retentive and buttoned up and also president of the PTA.
-Rady’s son is a bit of a dreamer and loves super heroes.
+Rady’s son is a bit of a dreamer and loves superheroes.
 To make a long story short, the two pairs decide to share a rescue dog which brings them together.
-They are real opposites and of course they clash and then attract.
+They are real opposites and of course, they clash and then attract.
 It was funny that Nikki’s daughter related to Rady more than her mother, and Rady’s son was closer in personality and interests to Nikki.
 I like that Nikki’s ex-husband was a good dad and good friend to her, and Rady’s girlfriend was a nice woman who realized first that they weren’t a good match.
-Unfortunately all of the laughs and romantic tension were on the front end of the movie.
+Unfortunately, all of the laughs and romantic tension were on the front end of the movie.
 After the two became friends, everything kind of fizzled out.
 Still, it was still good enough to win an *8* from me.

 April 8, 2019